tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

 ### Hamming distance

 [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) properties can get more complicated, so I'll just cover the broad strokes.
 The obvious question that should be answered first: "What is Hamming distance?"
-In the context of CRCs, we can think of Hamming distance as the number of different bits, or errors, between two binary values, the message that is sent and the message that is received.
+In the context of CRCs, we can think of Hamming distance as the number of different bits, or errors, between two binary values.
 Some examples:

 :::div{.hscroll}
 |     Value Sent      |   Value Received    | Hamming Distance |